stat545ubc-2023/mda-ishanainformatics/mini_data_analysis.md

 <!-------------------------- Start your work below ---------------------------->

-Exercise 5: I needed to filter the dataset to only include the streets within the VGH area and to specify data collected for the Fairview neighbourhood (where the hospital is).
+**Exercise 5**: I needed to filter the dataset to only include the streets within the VGH area and to specify data collected for the Fairview neighbourhood (where the hospital is).
-Exercise 7: I created a new tibble including only the street and genera names as the variables, and the relevant street name observations to my question.
+**Exercise 7**: I created a new tibble including only the street and genera names as the variables, and the relevant street name observations to my question.
-Exercise 4: I plotted a stacked bar chart describing which genera of trees are planted around VGH.
+**Exercise 4**: I plotted a stacked bar chart describing which genera of trees are planted around VGH.
-Exercise 6: To further investigate the diversity of Acer trees around VGH, I generated a boxplot describing the frequency of the different types of Acer trees while also specifying with an overlaid jitter plot, how many counts were from each of the four major streets.
+**Exercise 6**: To further investigate the diversity of Acer trees around VGH, I generated a boxplot describing the frequency of the different types of Acer trees while also specifying with an overlaid jitter plot, how many counts were from each of the four major streets.
+- This objective also involves **Exercise 2** as a new variable recording the average count of a particular Maple tree across the four streets was generated.

 <!----------------------------------------------------------------------------->